-- What considerations did you discuss with your child in preparing to return to school? - What do you think your child is most looking forward to in the year/term ahead? - About what might your child be most worried? - What are your goals for your child in the term/year ahead? - What are your child's goals for the term/year ahead? - Please offer an anecdote that you think captures your child's strengths. - Please offer an anecdote that you think captures your child's areas for growth. - Now that your child is at Deerfield Academy, how often and through what medium do you expect to communicate with your child? - At Deerfield, we encourage students to develop certain skills.
-How do you help your child learn the values of self-reliance, grit, and resilience?
+- What considerations did you discuss with your child in preparing to return to school? - What do you think your child is most looking forward to in the year/term ahead? - About what might your child be most worried? - What are your goals for your child in the term/year ahead? - What are your child's goals for the term/year ahead? - Please offer an anecdote that you think captures your child's strengths. - Please offer an anecdote that you think captures your child's areas for growth. - Now that your child is at Deerfield Academy, how often and through what medium do you expect to communicate with them? - How do you help your child learn self-reliance, grit, and resilience?
 How might Deerfield partner with you most effectively in those efforts? - What are your hopes for your child for the year? - What are you nervous about for your child?